TheLazyCat00/simple-format

 simple-format

 simple-format allows you to search and replace with highlight groups + regex, making it easy to create custom formatting rules.
-I created this plugin because I wanted a formatter that does change the whole styling of my code but only removes unnecessary white space.
+I created this plugin because I wanted a formatter that does not change the whole styling of my code but only removes unnecessary white space.

 https://github.com/user-attachments/assets/600ed7a0-98ae-48b4-925f-b7dc9ac01fb9